Common Skin Problems in Dogs, Check If Your Doggie Suffered From Any Listed Below

 Dry, Flaky Skin

 Dry, flaky skin can be a red flag for many problems.
 It's a common symptom of allergies, mange, and other skin diseases.
 But most often, dry or flaky skin is nothing serious.
 Make sure you are feeding Fido high-quality food.
-Like people, some dogs simply get dry skin in the winter.
+Like people, some dogs get dry skin in the winter.
 If this seems to cause your pet discomfort, consult your veterinarian.
 Ask whether a fatty acid supplement or a humidifier might help.

 Acral Lick Granuloma